Building BDA's eAuction Platform

 In early January, VK and I were added to a WhatsApp group connected to the Bangalore Development Authority (BDA).
 On January 4, an eAuction poster was shared in it.
-We pointed out that it was information-dense with no visual hierarchy, hard to scan and difficult to understand.
-That led to a simple question and a string of efforts on how this information could be made clearer and transparent for citizens.
+It was dense, with no visual hierarchy, hard to scan and difficult to understand.
+All this would often lead to invalid bids.

 Framing the Problem